INDAPlus20/AssignmentsInstructions/sorting-task-11/README.md

 return concatinate left and right
 ```

+>There is also a python example for cocktail sort in `./examples`.

 **Note**: You may implemet your solution using any language (this includes Python *_host_ psudokod *_host_ *_host_).

 ### Prepare Assignment